Jaggregate version 3.2.1

 Illustrated here are the operations you can perform on a Jaggregate

-collection using just the Collection interface.
+collection using just the Collection

 package jaggregate.examples;